ecivis/mandrill/README.md

 This is a ColdBox Module to use with the Mandrill API.
 See the [Mandrill API Documentation](https://mandrillapp.com/api/docs/) for more information about the service.

-See `tests.specs.TestMandrill` for example usage.
-Better documentation, a more complete implementation, and configuration guidance will be added as the project matures.

 ## Requirements
 - Lucee 5+
 - ColdBox 4+